dattajadhav44/Digital-Twin/chaincode-docker-devmode/README.rst

 6.changeCarMilleageAndColour:- This function is to modify the milleage and colour of the car based on VIN number.

 The queries are given below with all the parameters.
 Please see the below.

+Have executed and  successully tested all the querries.
 ----------------------------------------------------------------------------------------------

 Install Fabric Samples